vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 mokṣa; HV I. pp. 391-92 (from Vi.
 Dh.
 III.
 129. 1-6).
 Prajāpativrata-in the Saṅkhāyana Br.
 VI, 6 it is said 'he

 should not see the Sun rising or setting'.
-These rules are called Prajāpatiyrata by Sabara on Jai.
+These rules are called Prajāpativrata by Sabara on Jai.
 IV.
 I 3 and he

 350